YP-Learning/LetUs-C/src/Ch13-Arrays/B/README.md

 d.
 Twenty-five numbers are entered from the keyboard into an array.
 Write a program to find out how many of them are positive. how many of them are negative, how many are even and how many odd. [solution](./d.c)

 e. if an array `arr` contains `n` elements. then write a program to check if `arr[0] = arr[n - 1]`, `arr[1] = arr[n - 2]` and so on.
 [Solution](./e.c)

+f.
+Write a program using pointers to find the smallest number in an array of 25 integers.
+[Solution](./f.c)